S African rand slips as weak China data overshadows vaccine hope

-JOHANNESBURG, July 16 (Reuters) - South Africa's rand weakened on Thursday, pausing a recent rally to one-month highs as disappointing Chinese consumption data dampened investor hopes of a quick economic recovery from the COVID-19 pandemic.
+JOHANNESBURG, July 16 (Reuters) - South Africa's rand was weaker in early trade on Thursday, pausing a recent rally to one-month highs as disappointing Chinese consumption data dampened investor hopes of a quick economic recovery from the coronavirus.

-Wednesday's rally, across most emerging market assets, was spurred by progress in finding a COVID-19 vaccine by U.S. firm Moderna, whose experimental shot showed it was safe and provoked immune responses in all 45 healthy volunteers.
+Wednesday's rally, across most emerging market assets, was spurred by progress in finding a vaccine to counter the pandemic by U.S. firm Moderna, whose experimental vaccine showed it was safe and provoked immune responses to the novel coronavirus in all 45 healthy volunteers.

-But China's unexpected drop in retail sales - for a fifth straight month - saw some investors rush back to safe-haven assets.
+But China's unexpected drop in retail sales - for a fifth straight month - poured water on the enthusiasm and saw some investors run for cover in safe-haven assets.

-(Reporting by Mfuneko Toyana and Tanisha Heiberg Editing by Andrew Cawthorne and Mark Potter)
+(Reporting by Mfuneko Toyana; Editing by Andrew Cawthorne)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.